R14 - Memory Quota Exceeded in Ruby (MRI)

 When it comes to memory utilization you can control how fast Ruby allocates memory by setting

 RUBY_GC_HEAP_GROWTH_FACTOR.
-This value is different for different version of Ruby.
+This value is different for different versions of Ruby.
 To understand how it works it is helpful to first understand how Ruby uses memory.

 When Ruby runs out of memory and cannot free up any slots via the garbage collector, it has to tell the operating system it needs more memory.
 Asking the operating system for memory is an expensive (slow) process, so Ruby wants to always ask for a little more than it needs.
 You can control how much memory it asks for by setting this

 RUBY_GC_HEAP_GROWTH_FACTOR config var.
-For example if you wanted your application to grow by 10% every time memory was allocated you could set:
+For example, if you wanted your application to grow by 3% every time memory was allocated you could set:

 RUBY_GC_HEAP_GROWTH_FACTOR will only help with R14 errors if you are barely over your dyno memory limits.
+Or if you’re seeing extremely large “stair-step” memory allocations after your application has been running for several hours.
 Individual apps are responsible for setting and maintaining their own GC tuning configuration variables.

 Dyno size and performance